mParticle/docs/src/pages/developers/data-localization/index.md

 ## Data Localization

-mParticle offers the option of hosting a pod in a localized data center outside of the US, in particular in the Europe and Australia regions.
-For customers interested in data localization outside of these regions, please [contact us](https://www.mparticle.com/contact).
+mParticle offers the option of hosting a pod in a localized data center outside the US, in particular in the Europe and Australia regions.
+For customers interested in data localization outside these regions, please [contact us](https://www.mparticle.com/contact).

 <aside> Data Localization is a premium feature, please reach out to your customer success manager to get started. </aside>